-The 6th International Symposium on Pathomechanisms of Amyloid Diseases will take place on December 4-6, 2024 in Tallahassee, Florida.
+The 6th International Symposium on Pathomechanisms of Amyloid Diseases took place on December 4-6, 2024 in Tallahassee, Florida.

 The purpose of this symposium is to bring established investigators, junior researchers and industrials together to discuss and expand this exciting area of research.
 In addition, a series of educational lectures are planned to educate the beginners (students and post-doctoral fellows) and motivate them to pursue research in this area.
 Partial support for graduate students and post-doctoral fellows will be offered.